ETIAS for France in 2026: Cost, Timeline, and How to Prepare

 Don't fall for it.

-Keep records of any international travel, especially to places that might raise security questions.
+Keep records of international travel.
+Especially to places that might raise security questions.
 The application will ask about recent trips.

 Once ETIAS launches, airlines will check your approval before you board, just like they check passports now.
 Show up without it, and you're not getting on the plane.
 Border agents will also verify your status when you land.
-If you're flying into Paris, our Paris CDG Airport Tips for U.S. Travelers (2025) guide can help you navigate what to expect after landing.
+If you're flying into Paris, our Paris CDG Airport Tips for U.S. Travelers guide can help you navigate what to expect after landing.
+Curious about the best way to get from Paris CDG airport to Paris?
+Read our exclusive guide here for all of your options.

 This means applying last-minute won't work.
-You'll need to build ETIAS into your trip planning, applying at least a week before departure to account for processing time and potential hiccups.
+Build ETIAS into your trip planning at least a week before departure to account for processing time and potential hiccups.
 If you're traveling with kids, planning becomes even more important.
-Our guide on The Best Way to Prepare Kids for your France Trip covers books and activities to get them excited about the journey, while our Best Travel Gear for Kids in France (Ages 5–12) guide helps you pack the right stuff to keep them comfortable.
+Our guide on The Best Way to Prepare Kids for your France Trip covers books and activities to get them excited about the journey, while our Best Travel Gear for Kids in France (Ages 5-12) guide helps you pack the right stuff to keep them comfortable.

 Looking Ahead

-Since ETIAS timelines keep shifting, it's worth staying informed about the latest updates.
-Sign up for our newsletter to get the latest France travel news and requirements delivered straight to your inbox.
+Since ETIAS timelines keep shifting, it's worth staying informed.
+Sign up for our newsletter to get the latest France travel news delivered straight to your inbox.

 Bottom Line

 ETIAS adds a step to France travel without fundamentally changing the experience.
 It's more bureaucracy, but manageable bureaucracy.
-The key is staying informed about the launch timeline and not leaving applications until the last minute.
+We're closer to this becoming real than we've ever been, and this is the year to start paying attention.

 Previous